nithinreddykumbham888/Zoo04Lab/README.md

 - Explore test coverage at https://denisecase.github.io/Zoo04Lab-Coverage/

+Test coverage report is hosted from a separate repo.

+- Create a new test reporting repo in the cloud.
+Settings / GitHub Pages / set to publish.
+- Clone this reporting repo down to your machine.
+- Generate the report from this project repo on your machine using the commands below.
+- Manually copy all files in the project target/site/jacoco folder into the root directory of this new reporting repo.
+- Git add & commit, then git push the files up to the cloud reporting repo.

+Regenerate results periodically.

 Open Powershell Here as Admininstrator in your root project folder (the one with pom.xml):
 - Prepare test results with `mvn clean jacoco:prepare-agent install`
 - Prepare coverage site with `mvn jacoco:report`